isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 The spouse and children of STP holders on post-graduate programme are eligible for entry via the STPHL.

-From 21 February 2022, 2359 hours, if they are <a href="/stpl/vaccination-requirements" target="_blank">fully vaccinated</a> and hold Student’s Passes, ICA-issued Long-Term Visit Passes, or the In-Principle Approval (IPA) of these passes, they may travel to Singapore <b>without</b> the need to apply for an entry approval.
+If they are <a href="/stpl/vaccination-requirements" target="_blank">fully vaccinated</a> and hold Student’s Passes, ICA-issued Long-Term Visit Passes, or the In-Principle Approval (IPA) of these passes, they may travel to Singapore <b>without</b> the need to apply for an entry approval.
 They must show their long-term pass/IPA letter and proof of vaccination status at the port of departure/ checkpoint.

 If they do not hold any Singapore long-term passes, you may submit an entry application for your spouse and children <a href="https://go.gov.sg/moe-entry-application" target="_blank">here</a>.